dluecking/veelab_lecture_2025w301520/Block_3.md

 ## Alignment

-The plan is to align the translated amino acid sequences of the HA and NA proteins, then align them, then back-translate them to nucleotide sequences and then finally align these nucleotide sequences.
+The plan is to align the translated amino acid sequences of the HA and NA proteins, then back-translate them to nucleotide sequences and use this nucleotide alignment to trim and finally calculate the tree.

 Why the back-and-forth translating step?
 <details>